-- 100% of students in the Department of Archaeology said that our teaching staff were good or very good at explaining things.
-(National Student Survey, 2023).
+- 100% of students in the Department of Archaeology said our teaching staff were good or very good at explaining things (National Student Survey, 2023)

-At Reading, you'll examine archaeological issues that are critical to our shared global future, including:
+At Reading, you'll examine archaeological issues that are critical to our shared global future, such as:

 - climate and environmental change

-By studying human development, you’ll understand how critical issues of today have roots in the past, and how previous cultures tackled comparable problems.
+By studying human development through the ages, you’ll understand how the critical issues of today have roots in the past and how previous cultures tackled comparable problems.

 We'll support you to develop a broad range of subject-specific and transferable skills that span the humanities and sciences.
-Your learning will encompass:
+Your learning can include:

 - the investigation of artefacts recovered through excavations and standing monuments

 - the rise of organised religion through to the Crusades